 Remember, you often get what you pay for, but you should still get quite a lot.
 There are numerous benefits that when you choose this option over the others.

 Below is a checklist of the things you should expect from the unit you buy.
-You can also check out our list of the top window air conditioners for every size room.
+You can also check out our list of the top rated window air conditioner units for every size room.